AnatolyGusakovsky/JavaRushTasks/README.md

 # JavaRushTasks
-It is an education project that provide Java Syntax/Core/Multithreading/Collections tasks.
+It is an educational project that provides Java Syntax/Core/Multithreading/Collections tasks.